Australian Michael Griffin is an educator, keynote speaker, author, conductor, and pianist.

 Michael’s professional development for staff and enrichment lectures for students and parents, examine the factors that impact continuous improvement toward exceptional achievement.
-Essentially, this includes teacher/student mindsets, metacognition, intrinsic motivation and deliberate practice.
-Whilst a learning mindset provides the autonomous volition to embark upon this journey, the greatest influence of progress – music and otherwise – is the quality and the quantity of effort, or in skill terminology – practice time.
-Indeed, Michael’s books Children and Learning – For Parents and Learning Strategies for Musical Success investigate these concepts in detail providing pragmatic solutions for parents, general teachers and music teachers.
+Essentially, this includes teacher/student mindsets, metacognition, intrinsic motivation, and deliberate practice.
+As an alternative to face-to-face presentations, and prompted by Covid-19, Michael has designed five online-on-demand training courses.
+For teachers: Growth Mindset: Improving Teaching and Learning, Teaching for Metacognition, and Teaching Musical Skill.
+For students: Learning Excellence, and Developing Musical Skill.
+These courses have proved enormously popular.
+Michael’s books Children and Learning – For Parents and Learning Strategies for Musical Success investigate these concepts in detail providing pragmatic solutions for parents, general teachers and music teachers.

-As well as the aforementioned books, Michael is also the author of the popular music education books Bumblebee!
+As well as the aforementioned books, Michael is the author of the popular music education books Bumblebee!
 Rounds & Warm-up for Choirs, Developing Musical Skill – For Students, Modern Harmony Method, and Music and Keyboard in the Classroom.
+Michael’s latest book, Metacognition: Teaching Children to Think, is suitable for all teachers and parents, offering practical advice to cultivate better thinking skills leading to improved learning.
 As a pianist, numerous guest residencies include Dubai’s iconic 7-star Burj al Arab and Australia’s world-class Hayman Island Resort on the Great Barrier Reef.
 Classical piano recordings include the compilations Consolation and Shimmer.
 Other musical highlights include several performances with the Dubai Philharmonic Orchestra, The Emirates Jazz Trio, and the honour of performing in the chorus of the Beethoven Ninth with the London Philharmonia at Royal Festival Hall, London, under the baton of Christoph von Dohnyani for the 75th anniversary celebration.
 As a teacher, Michael taught for 25 years in government, catholic and independent schools, as a music teacher and faculty leader up to Deputy Head level.